 Recommended Dosage of Hibiscus Tea for Skin Conditions

-Herbal remedies work more gradually than pharmaceutical treatments.
-Most people report initial improvement in itching intensity and redness within 2â4 weeks of daily consumption.
-Meaningful improvement in plaque frequency or eczema flare-up severity typically requires 6â12 weeks of consistent daily use.
-Topical compresses may provide more immediate soothing relief during acute episodes.
-Give it at least 8 weeks of daily use before assessing full benefit.
+Herbal remedies work slowly.
+Most people notice less itching and redness within 2â4 weeks of daily use.
+Bigger improvements in flare-ups and plaques usually take 6â12 weeks.
+Topical compresses may give faster relief during a flare.
+Give it at least 8 weeks of daily use before judging the results.

 Try Our Free Herb & Tea Benefit Finder